 AMY GOODMAN: Tom Segev, would you share that analysis?

 TOM SEGEV: I don’t know what book Mr. Finkelstein has read.
 He has not read mine.
 That is not what it says in my book.

 NORMAN FINKELSTEIN: I read your book several times.

-TOM SEGEV: I distinguish three wars between Egypt and Jordan and between Syria, and these are three different stories.
-The war with Egypt broke out primarily out of weakness, Israeli weakness, Israeli fear of a second holocaust.
-One of the things I did for this book was to go to people who lived in this country and I told them to go down to the basement and up into the attic to look for letters which you received from Israelis in1966, 1967.
+TOM SEGEV: I distinguish between three books—three wars, war between Egypt, between Jordan and between Syria, and these are three different stories.
+The war with Egypt broke out primarily out of weakness, Israeli weakness, Israeli fear of a second Holocaust.
+One of the things I did for this book was to go to people who live in this country, and I told them, "Go down the basement and up the attic, and look for letters which you received from Israelis in 1966, 1967."
 I was able to collect about 500 such letters.
-These are not letters written to the New York Times or anything.
-These are letters written from a man to um, to his wife, from a woman to her daughter.
-And they reflect a genuine holocaust fear.
-So, it was weakness which led—no conspiracy, no geo-political plan to crush Nasser or anything like that.
+These are not letters written to The New York Times or anything.
+These are letters written from a man to his wife, from a woman to her daughter.
+And they reflect a genuine Holocaust fear.
+So, it was weakness which led—no conspiracy, no geopolitical plan to crush Nasser or anything like that.
 It was just fear that led to the war with Egypt.
-Therefore the war with Egypt was inevitable.
-That is not the case, as I said, with Jordan and with Syria; so talking about the Six Day War is really a misleading term.
+And therefore, the war with Egypt was inevitable.
+That is not the case, as I said, with Jordan and with Syria.
+So talking about the Six Day War is really a misleading term.
 These are three different wars that were fought that week.

 NORMAN FINKELSTEIN: May I reply to that?